Traditional Vietnamese wedding: Receiving the Bride at Her House

 An informal tradition between the bride and the mother will occur the night before the wedding.
 The mother of the bride will comb the bride's hair as a symbol of their last moment together as mother and daughter.
 During this time, the mother will instruct the bride on how to be a good wife, mother, and daughter-in-law for her new family.
 The event is often marked with sadness, as marriage for the bride traditionally represented her severing ties from her family and especially her own mother, and it is a common practice for mothers to style their daughter's hair up until the daughter's wedding.
-The tradition itself is no longer largely practiced today, but it represents the strong bond between mother and daughter that is prominent in Vietnamese culture.
+The tradition itself is no longer largely practised today, but it represents the strong bond between mother and daughter that is prominent in Vietnamese culture.

 On the day of the wedding, the procession of the groom's family is led in specific order.
 The first person would be the representative of the groom's house followed by the groom's father, the groom, then the rest of his family and close friends.
 The number of people participating in the groom's procession varies but is usually restricted to a smaller number (20 or so).
 This typically makes it easier on the bride's family, who must receive all the guests in their home.
 If the groom's entourage is very small or small in comparison to the bride's, some of the male members of the bride's family may join on the other side to help out.

 In the past, the groom's mother might not take part in the procession as a sign that she would not be a threat to the future bride; she would even "hide" for a short period upon the bride's welcoming to the groom's home.
 However, this practice has long been abandoned.